sebastienramel/Evidential-Partial-Proportional-Odds-Model/README.md

 # Evidential-Partial-Proportional-Odds-Model
-Reliable variant of the (partial) proportional odds model, formalised in the Dempster–Shafer theory.
+MATLAB source code of the reliable variant of the (partial) proportional odds model, formalised in the Dempster–Shafer theory.

+To test the code, simply run (in matlab) the script contained in the "main.m" file